Bondholder Japonica welcomes Syriza, says Greece has no debt problem

 “We are long-term holders and will work as hard as it takes to see justice for Greece.”

-After debt yields touched some of the highest levels since Greece’s default in 2012 <0#GRTSY=TWEB>, Japonica says it is still comfortable with its bet against the market consensus.
+After debt yields touched some of the highest levels since Greece’s default in 2012, Japonica says it is still comfortable with its bet against the market consensus.

 It put out a tender to buy up to 2.9 billion euros ($3.3 billion) of debt in June 2013, raising its target to 4 billion euros the following month.